 Track endangered Black Rhinos with Etangola Namib Desert Tours

-Did you know that it is possible to do a safari to track black rhinos in Namibia?
+Did you know that it is possible to do a safari to track black rhino in Namibia?

 All you need is to find a trustable company with a guide who knows all about rhinos and can find them by seeing tracks, knowing how old is a poop, and where the wind is blowing so they can’t hear the car.

-In June, 2018 I took a Rhino Tracking Tour in Namibia with Etangola Tours.
+In June, 2018 I took a Black Rhino Tracking Tour in Namibia with Etangola Tours.

 How is the Rhino Tracking Tour?